ONSdigital/sml-public/public_pages/public_guides/CellKeyPerturbation_Py.md

 Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.

-Full details of the methodology and statistical process flow are given in the Methodology section.
+Full details of the methodology and statistical process flow are given in the Methodology section of this guide.

 ## User Notes